eddysims/kindred-pet-swapping/README.md

 ## Project Brief

-You'll build a minimal cross-platform experience for browsing and "booking" pets available for swapping/sitting.
-The goal is to showcase your frontend skills in one of or both React Native and Next.js, your technical and product thinking, and your ability to communicate clearly.
+You'll extend a minimal experience for browsing and "booking" pets available for swapping/sitting.
+The goal is to showcase your frontend skills, your technical and product thinking, and your ability to communicate clearly.

 ---